LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 Setting up the tool
 *******************

-Before the Data Extractor Tool will function, it needs to be installed and configured.
+Before the Data Extractor tool will function, it needs to be installed and configured.
 It is recommended that the configuration is carried out first.

 .. index::
 	single: Configuring the tool